opensourcestories/opensourcestories.org/content/contribute/facilitator-guide.md

 ### Account setup

-Currently, we use Calendly for scheduling new stories.
+Currently, we use [Cal.com](https://cal.com) for scheduling new stories.
 To be added to the Open Source Stories organization, you will need to accept the invitation sent to you.
-If you already have a Calendly account, you will need to create a new account (unfortunately) as Calendly does not support joining multiple organizations.

 ### Setting your availability

-You may [connect your calendar(s) and set the times when you're available](https://help.calendly.com/hc/en-us/articles/360056888293-Best-practices-for-using-Calendly-schedules) to facilitate stories through Calendly.
+You may [connect your calendar(s) and set the times when you're available](https://cal.com/docs/how-to-guides/availability/setting-up-your-availability) to facilitate stories through Cal.com.
 You are encouraged to balance your availability with your other commitments; please be realistic!

 ### Recording setup